City, County Officials Say More Shelters Needed After Floods

 “Now, we’ve all seen the shock and the tears in the eyes of folks who’ve been affected by those floods,” said Johnson.
 “The trauma’s enormous, and the sadness is really, really deep,” he added. “… all these folks, they need a place to go — a safe place to go.”

 “I want all of our neighbors to be sheltered, and to be sheltered safely,” said Johnson.
-“I want everyone within the sound of my voice to think, really take in account, about how you might be able to assist.”
+“I want everyone within the sound of my voice to think, really take into account, about how you might be able to assist.”

 Milwaukee officials are calling on local residents to pitch in however they can.
 Whether by opening the doors of a church or business to become a shelter, or volunteering at an existing shelter.
-The Milwaukee Public School district has provided emergency shelter space, Johnson said, but that will be coming to an end in just a few days when the new school year starts.
+The Milwaukee Public Schools district has provided emergency shelter space, Johnson said, but that will be coming to an end in just a few days when the new school year starts.

-Catherine Rabenstine, CEO of American Red Cross of Wisconsin, said that after disasters “one of the most urgent needs is a safe place to stay,” somewhere that “people can catch their breath, gather their thoughts, and begin to recover.”
+Catherine Rabenstine, CEO of the American Red Cross of Wisconsin, said that after disasters, “one of the most urgent needs is a safe place to stay,” somewhere that “people can catch their breath, gather their thoughts, and begin to recover.”
 Many people who were displaced by the floods can only find shelter space far from their own neighborhoods, schools, jobs and support systems, she said.
 “It makes an already difficult time even harder.”

 Crowley, who has worked to create more affordable housing opportunities, said the flood’s impact has rippled out to touch other areas of need in the community.